 Big Ku lodge is located about two hours by air from Anchorage in the greater Katmai/Iliamna region of Alaska.
 The lodge is immediately south of Lake Iliamna overlooking the outlet of Lake Kukaklek.

 Note: Baggage allowances- 50 pounds checked bag and 10 pounds carry-on (60 pounds) MAXIMUM baggage weight per person.

 Big Ku Lodge Fishing Program:

 Big Ku Lodge has the enviable ability to reach four of the Katmai region’s top trophy trout streams by boat!
 The advantages this gives the hardcore angler are many, including the option to reach the best water in almost any weather; a price which is significantly less than the surrounding fly-out lodges, and a section of home water which ranks among the best trophy trout beats in all of Alaska.
 This program enables great after-hours fishing, and the ability to reach some famous local waters first.
-This is a “rainbow only” lodge, (they do not target salmon) with lots of fish in the three to six-pound range as well as specimens that can top ten pounds.
+This is a “rainbow only” lodge, (they do not target salmon) with lots of fish in the three to four pound range as well as specimens that can top the magical 30-inch mark.